fbq('track', 'ViewContent');

 I'm sure you can think of more examples of showing kindness, and I'm sure your students can think of plenty more!

 How Can We Help Them Learn Kindness?
 This post shares three different strategies for helping children learn to be kind to one another.
-It includes a Readers Theater freebie and links to several other freebies. #kindnessnation, #weholdthesetruths
+It includes a Readers Theater $2 deal!

 When problems occur in the classroom, which we know happen often, be sure to address the group with the question, "How can we solve this problem with kindness?"

-To help you out, I've got a Reader's Theater freebie that does exactly that!
+To help you out, I've got a Reader's Theater samplerthat does exactly that!
 It's a little play for 4 people with a problem children can relate to.
 Here's the twist: after a discussion on how to solve the problem with kindness, the performers get to make up the ending!
+(Plus, it's only $2!)

 One last thought: my singing group sang this song years ago, and it helps me deal with many difficult situations.
 Although this isn't my singing group, the song is just as beautiful.